PejmanNik/paprize/packages/website/docs/components/layout-components.md

 The Layout component allows you to customize the pagination engine’s behavior for the element and its children.

-The available values are described in [Configuration](/configuration.md).
+The available values are described in [LayoutOptions](/core/api.md#layoutoptions).
+All props/attributes are optional and follow this order of precedence:

+1. Props defined on this component (highest priority)
+1. Props inherited from the nearest parent component
+1. Global configuration provided to [Section](report-components.md#section)

 <Tabs>
 <TabItem value="Vanilla" label="Vanilla | Zero">